Everything you need to know about buying your own health insurance (but didn’t know to ask)

 And while the Affordable Care Act has given you some reliable individual and family health insurance options, it can still seem confusing and expensive.

 Here at Friday Health Plans, we’ve outlined everything you need to know before diving into the health insurance shopping period.
-And with Open Enrollment around the corner (November 1), now is the perfect time to brush up on your knowledge.
+The Open Enrollment Period starts November 1st and ends January 15th!

 Pick the Right-Sized Plan for You

 A smart way to approach saving on health insurance isn’t always by comparing monthly premiums.
 It’s by evaluating health plans based on how much you’re going to pay over the course of the year when you add up premiums (your monthly payment to have insurance) and the costs you pay for medical services and drugs.

 Even if two plans have the same premium, if one requires you to pay a lower cost for doctor visits and prescriptions, it could save you money in the long run.